smartfog/fogflow/doc/en/source/edge.rst

 	- start native Worker and IoT Broker on the fog node

 		#. if you have not compiled them from the source code,
-			you need to download the exectuable files, currently ARM and Linux based version are provided for a ARM device like raspberry pi, please use fog-arm6.zip; for any x86 Linux machine, please use fog-linux64.zip
+			you need to download the executable files, currently ARM and Linux based version are provided for a ARM device like raspberry pi, please use fog-arm6.zip; for any x86 Linux machine, please use fog-linux64.zip